U.S. EXPAT TAX GUIDE – FRANCE

 - Head of Household: If you have dependents or a qualifying child, you might qualify for this status, which offers potential tax benefits.
 However, specific criteria must be met to use this filing status.

-Does earning a small amount require filing a US tax return under “married filing separately”?
+Does earning a little mean filing under “married filing separately”?

 Yes, earning even a minimal amount, such as $5 from bank interest, obligates you to file a US tax return if you choose the “married filing separately” status.
 This can be surprising but underscores the importance of understanding your filing obligations carefully, regardless of your spouse’s nationality.